tazbinahad/personal_todo_list/README.md

   - `index.tsx`: Contains the main TodoList component.
 - `src/types/`: Contains TypeScript type definitions used in the application.
 - `src/utils/`: Contains utility functions and constants.
+- `tailwind.config.js`: Contains the configuration for Tailwind CSS.

 ## Features